philiplinden/spacetime/docs/captains_log.md

   across the canvas.
 Change the value of the "minesweeper" node based on how many "mine" nodes are within `x` distance of it.
 Ideally we'd also draw an edge between the minesweeper and the mines it can see.

+I chatted with Ashley K about the bigger picture.
+She suggested:
+- make a team page and list what they bring to the table
+- what ingredients do we have to bake the pie? what is the equivalent of preheating the oven?

 ## 2023-11-17 - PL
 Objective: start the network model.